 Why have I lost sound after connecting a USB device on Windows?

 When you connect a USB audio device to a Windows computer, it may automatically become the "default" device that is normally used for both playback and recording.
 If the USB audio device is not meant as a playback device for the computer (such as a microphone, turntable or tape deck) you may lose sound in Audacity or in most programs on your computer.
 You can fix the problem as follows.

-- Windows Vista and 7: Right-click over the by the system clock, choose , then right-click over the speakers or headphones device you are using, choose "Set as Default Device" and click "OK".
+- Windows Vista, Windows 7, Windows 8: Right-click over the by the system clock, choose , then right-click over the speakers or headphones device you are using, choose "Set as Default Device" and click "OK".

-- Windows XP or earlier: Right-click over the by the system clock, choose , then click on the Audio tab.
-In the "Sound Playback" panel, click on the downward pointing arrow in the drop-down box, select the inbuilt sound card as the default device and click "OK".
+- Windows XP: Right-click over the by the system clock, choose , then click on the Audio tab.
+In the "Sound Playback" panel, click on the downward pointing arrow in the dropdown box, select the inbuilt soundcard as the default device and click "OK".